gather-ai/gather-ai.github.io/_posts/2022-09-15-domain-generalization-part-1.md

 * Adam optimizer with `lr` = 1e-3 and `weight_decay` = 5e-5
 * Cosine Annealing scheduler with `eta_min` = 1e-4 and `T_max` = 50
 * The batch size is 512 and the number of epochs is 80 {: style="text-align: justify;"}

+Evaluation of DG algorithms often follows the leave-one-domain-out rule.
+It leaves one dataset as the target domain while treating the others as the training part.
+Based on this evaluation strategy, the baseline model’s performance is shown in Table 1.
+Now we are ready to start exploring DG methods, next section presents the first approach.
+{: style="text-align: justify;"}